 So here’s a little scheme, which should also help with the general construction if you want to have more than one layer.
 My two layered Petticoat (picture at the end of this tutorial) differs a little from the two-layered Petticoat scheme (more on that later).

-This is what my simple-layered Petticoat looks like.
+This is what my single layer Petticoat looks like.
 I wanted one that’s not too puffy.
-Whenever I want to add more volume, I wear the two-layered Petticoat under this one.
+Whenever I want to add more volume, I wear the double-layered Petticoat under this one.
 The more layers, the puffier – makes sense, eh?

 SEWING THE THING TOGETHER

 First of all, for sewing a Petticoat one starts from bottom to top.
 That is sewing together the pieces for the single tiers, hemming and gathering the bottom tier.